Brownian hitting distributions in space-time of bounded sets and the expected volume of Wiener sausage for Brownian bridges: The hitting distribution for a bounded Borel set

 which, on noting that $1/x^{2\nu} = P_\x[\sigma_{U(1)} <\infty]$, may be paraphrased in terms of conditional probability as follows: as $x\to \infty$ and $x/t\to 0$

 This formula does not hold in general if $x/t$ is bounded away from zero.

 (b) \, As $\x$ gets close to $A$ and $t$ large $q_A(\x,t)$ itself approaches zero very fast, but it is not so simple a matter to express in general how fast it does.
-In any case, in (\ref{-52}) the error term err$(\x,t)$, though very small for $t$ large (see (\ref{err})), cannot be absorbed into $o(1)$ that precedes it since for each $t>1$, $P_\x[\sigma_{A\cup \partial U(2R_A)} >t]$ may be much larger than $P_\x[\sigma_A= \infty]$ (for some $\x$).
+In any case, in (\ref{-52}) the error term err$(\x,t)$, though very small for $t$ large (see (\ref{err})), cannot be absorbed into $o(1)$ that precedes it since for each $t>1$, $P_\x[\sigma_{A\cup \partial U(2R_A)} >t]$ may be much larger than $P_\x[\sigma_A= \infty]$ for some $\x \in \Om_A$.
 An example is easily constructed by considering a ball pockmarked by infinitely many cave-like holes, each one containing a relatively spacial chamber connected by a narrow tunnel to the outside and among them there being one such that the ratio of diameter of the tunnel to that of the chamber is smaller than any prescribed number.
-For each $\e>0$, $\inf_{\x\in \Om_A\setminus {\rm nbd}_{\e}(A^r)} P_\x[\sigma_A=\infty]>0$, and hence the asymptotic formula \beqn q_A(\x,t) = \cp(A)P_\x[\sigma_A=\infty] p_t^{(d)}(x) (1+o(1)) \eeqn holds uniformly for $\x \in \Om_A\setminus$ nbd$_{\e}(A^r)$.
-With this remark one may readily verify that (\ref{-55}) holds uniformly for $\x\in \Om_A$ if $A$ satisfies some regularity condition such as smoothness of boundary.